NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/compatibility/cookie-sharing.md

 ASP.NET 4.x applications which use Katana cookie authentication middleware can be configured to generate authentication cookies which are compatible with the ASP.NET Core cookie authentication middleware.
 This allows upgrading a large site's individual applications piecemeal while still providing a smooth single sign on experience across the site.

+>[!TIP]
-Tip: You can tell if your existing application uses Katana cookie authentication middleware by the existence of a call to UseCookieAuthentication in your project's Startup.Auth.cs.
+> You can tell if your existing application uses Katana cookie authentication middleware by the existence of a call to UseCookieAuthentication in your project's Startup.Auth.cs.
 ASP.NET 4.x web application projects created with Visual Studio 2013 and later use the Katana cookie authentication middleware by default.

 > [!NOTE]
 > Your ASP.NET 4.x application must target .NET Framework 4.5.1 or higher, otherwise the necessary NuGet packages will fail to install.